 plot(likert_summary, group.order = c("UX", "Support", "Pricing"))

-While the likert package provides default charts, ggplot2 allows full customization for publication or presentation use.
-Begin by reshaping your data into long format using tidyr:
+While the likert package provides default plots, ggplot2 allows greater customization for reports, publications, and presentations.
+To begin, reshape your dataset into long format:

 library(tidyr)